Lobsterge/CTF-Writeups/Bearcat CTF 2024/rev/WASMs REvenge/README.md

 ### Solution:
 The website will asks us for a number, if we input the correct one we will get our flag.
-The number is checked using a wasm program, we can get download it by simply going to [http://chal.bearcatctf.io:43806/static/REading.wasm](http://chal.bearcatctf.io:43806/static/REading.wasm).
+The number is checked using a wasm program, we can download it by simply going to [http://chal.bearcatctf.io:43806/static/REading.wasm](http://chal.bearcatctf.io:43806/static/REading.wasm).

 This is the decompiled wasm code: